maurokein/ProgrammingWorkshop/2nd_Unit_Object-Oriented_Programming/Notes.md

 1-INTRODUCTION
 EXECUTION ENVIRONMENT, JAVA KIT DEVELOPMENT, JAVA VIRTUAL MACHINE

-The orograms can run on Windows as well as Linux or Android.
+The programs can run on Windows as well as Linux or Android.
 For this, there is a development platform: JDK (compiler, scrubber and documents generator).
-Execution: JRE (JVM)-> Java Runrime Environment + Java Virtual Machine.
+Execution: JRE (JVM)-> Java Runtime Environment + Java Virtual Machine.
-Code and execution of app.java.
+Coding and execution of app.java.
 Once the program has been compiled, we obtain a .class file that can be executed on different operating systems.

 MAIN STRUCTURE OF A JAVA PROJECT